Family Law Legal Assistance

 ** 2023 study conducted by the Texas Access to Justice Commission

-*** TAJF’s list of 2023-25 recipients of public grant funds
+*** TAJF’s 2023 list of recipients of public grant funds

 The State of Texas so strongly promotes and encourages Assisted Pro Se services that it awards millions of dollars of publicly-funded grants.
 The Texas Access to Justice Commission went so far as to create a Self-Represented Litigants Committee (“SRL Committee”) and also a subcommittee focused on helping providers with Assisted Pro Se service programs.
 The Texas Law Help website promotes both free and low-cost Assisted Pro Se services.
 Both the Supreme Court of Texas (SCOT), through the Texas Access to Justice Foundation (TAGF), and the Office of the Attorney General of Texas provide grant funding for many Assisted Pro Se service programs, such as the Texas Advocacy Project, Dallas Volunteer Attorneys Program, Texas Legal Services Center, Volunteer Legal Services of Central Texas, Boat People SOS, Disability Rights Texas, Houston Volunteer Lawyers, all three major Texas legal aids, legal hotlines, and legal clinics.